···

 Negativity Bias

-Your mind defaults to the worst outcome.
+Your brain defaults to the worst outcome.
 It evolved for survival, not accuracy.

 Illusion of Control